Soar higher with Lightsail developer tools

 Availability Zones are collections of data centers that run on physically distinct, independent infrastructure and are engineered to be highly reliable.
 Common points of failure such as generators and cooling equipment are not shared between Availability Zones.
 Additionally, Availability Zones are physically separate, so that even extremely uncommon disasters such as fires, tornados, or flooding can affect only a single Availability Zone.

 You can currently create up to 20 Lightsail instances, 5 static IPs, and 3 DNS domain zones in a Lightsail account.
+If you need to increase your account limit for instances or static IPs in your account, please open a case with customer service.

 We're here for you.
 Quick Assist in Lightsail offers immediate helpful tips about your actions in the console.
 From the Lightsail console, you can also access a library of getting started guides, overviews, and how-to topics.
 And if you want to use the API or CLI, Lightsail has a full API reference for all supported programming languages.
 You can also use Lightsail support resources: